 We are so excited to introduce Toby Lischko, a National Quilters Circle contributor!
 Be sure to connect with Toby on her website, Facebook, and Instagram.
-Toby was the host of National Quilters Circle’s first mystery challenge, and we are excited to have her host our new Mystery Papering Piecing Challenge!
-The new challenge starts February 8th so sign up now!
+Toby was the host of National Quilters Circle’s first mystery challenge, and we are excited to have her host our new Windmills and Pinwheels Challenge!
+The first block is released on June 21st, so sign up now to get the pattern delivered to your inbox!

 Check out our question and answer with Toby below!